• Always a large local stock.

 Tread Depth & TRA Code

-According to the Tire and Rim Association, Incorporated (TRA), there are three general classifications of tread thickness for Off-the-Road tires: regular, deep and extra-deep.
+According to the Tire and Rim Association, Incorporated (TRA), there are three general classifications of tread thickness for Off-the-Road tyres: regular, deep and extra-deep.
 Deep and extra-deep are 1,5 and 2,5 times thicker than regular.
 The thicker treads have greater cut and wear resistance.

 Although thicker treads give greater wear and cut resistance, they also generate and retain more heat.
-Accordingly, work conditions for tires with thick treads should be thoroughly evaluated to prevent heat separation and other heat-related damage.
+Accordingly, work conditions for tyres with thick treads should be thoroughly evaluated to prevent heat separation and other heat-related damage.

 Rock Pattern Tread Design

 The rock pattern is specially designed to prevent cuts caused by sharp rock.
 Its large ground contact area provides maximum wear resistance.
-Characteristic grooves running across the direction of the travel mark the most popular tread pattern for Off-the-Road tires.
+Characteristic grooves running across the direction of the travel mark the most popular tread pattern for Off-the-Road tyres.

 Traction Pattern Tread Design

-The traction pattern tire has a directional tread design, which means the direction of mounting on the rim is important.
+The traction pattern tyre has a directional tread design, which means the direction of mounting on the rim is important.
 For example, the mounting direction should place the tread facing one way on the drive wheels to produce proper traction, while on the free rolling wheels, the tread should face the opposite direction.

 Block Pattern Tread Design